What can I help you with?

 Splitting Options

-The following diagram shows the systems' ports non-blocking splitting capability to two and four ports each.
+The following diagram shows the systems' ports non-blocking splitting capability to 2 and 4 ports respectively.
 In addition, each of the ports can be split to 8, while disabling the adjacent port.
-I.e - when splitting port no. 1, port no. 2 will be blocked, when splitting port no. 6, port no. 5 will be blocked, etc.
+For example, when splitting port no. 1, port no. 2 will be blocked; when splitting port no. 6, port no. 5 will be blocked, and so on.

-The OSFP based optcial transceivers have two distinctive ports that can be used as OSFP transceivers inserted to the switch in a “Belly-to-Belly" configuration, meaning that the transceiver on the top will be "right-side-up“, and the transceiver below it will be "right-side-down".
+The OSFP-based optical transceivers have two distinctive ports that can be used as OSFP transceivers inserted to the switch in a 'belly-to-belly' configuration, meaning that the transceiver on the top will be right side up, and the transceiver below it will be upside down.

-The illustarion below depicts the numbering of the ports in 2x400G and 4x200G modes.
+The following illustration depicts the numbering of the ports in 2x400G and 4x200G modes.

 Port Configuration